assidion2/AssidionPatches/README.md

 # AssidionPatches

-Contains some patches I've made so far which may be of general interest (EU- and US-compatible).
+Contains some patches I've made so far which may be of general interest (EU- and NA-compatible).
 Currently includes:

 * MagicBounce